 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a standard fixture in the home that we are using every day.
-There’s a tendency to accept its use for granted, but it’s essential to keep in mind that it’s a toilet, not a garbage can.
-There are some things that shouldn’t ever be flushed away down the drain because they can cause obstruction within the drainage system or damage the sewer pipe.
+The toilet is a ubiquitous fixture in the home that we are using every day.
+We tend to think of its use for granted, however it’s essential to keep in mind that it’s not a trash can.
+Certain things shouldn’t be flushed down the toilet because they can cause obstruction within the drainage system or damage to sewer pipes.

 Key Takeaways

-- Be careful not to flush certain items down the toilet as they can cause blockages in the drain or the damage of sewer lines.
+- Do not flush certain things in the toilet, as they could block the drain or the damage of sewer lines.

 - Baby wipes